Sungrebe: Breeding

 The sungrebe has a mating season that begins in the middle of April during the "early wet season"; breeding is correlated with rainfall and corresponding high water levels that flood habitat and bring the sort of low-overhanging vegetation that subgrebes like to build their nest in.
-The bolder coloration of the females, as well as their greater mass and the males' role as primary caregiver for the young, suggest that females court the males, although this has not yet been observed.
+The bolder coloration and greater mass of the females, the males' role as primary caregiver for the young, suggest that females court the males, although this has not yet been observed.
 Both the male and female birds take part in the nest building, which typically consists of twigs, reeds, and dried leaves.
 The nest is a flimsy platform placed about a meter above the water's surface.

 There are usually two to four eggs in a clutch.
 They are round in shape with a buffy white to pale cinnamon base color, with irregularly-shaped dark cinnamon, ruddy brown, and pale purple sports scattered uniformly over the surface at variable densities from egg to egg.
 The eggs hatch after an unusually short incubation period of only 10 to 11 days.
 Both sexes share responsibility in the incubation of the eggs; the female sits on the nest for most of the daylight hours and throughout the night, while male incubates them during the middle part of the day.
 Unlike their close relatives, the African and Asian finfoot, whose chicks are said to be precocial, sungrebe chicks are altricial upon hatching, blind and defenseless with only sparse down and poorly matured feet and bill.
-They are covered with fuzzy down that is countershaded slate-gray with a white belly and throat.
-The bill is slate-gray with a pale yellow tip.

 Males transfer the young to their pouches soon after hatching and keep them there, feeding them and cleaning out their waste, until they are able to swim and feed independently.
 For some period of time after this, the chicks continue to follow their father and perhaps their mother, often riding on their back.
 It is unknown how involved mothers are in the care of their young after hatching.